-Congress should reauthorize the Post-Closure Liability Fund. which was established to provide assistance for monitoring, maintenance and long-term care at RCRA-permitted hazardous waste sites.
+Congress should reauthorize the Post-Closure Liability Fund, which was provide assistance established to for monitoring, maintenance and long-term care at RCRA-permitted hazardous waste sites.
 The fund should continue to be supported by a tax on hazardous wastes that are disposed of in RCRA-permitted facilities.
 However, in order to adequately finance post-closure activities, Congress should remove the \$200 million ceiling on the Fund's unobligated balance so that more revenues can accrue in the Fund.
 Additionally, Congress should amend current law to extend the liability period for owners or operators from five to 15 years after closure in order to ensure that RCRA sites are properly maintained in the post-closure period.